 We may relocate to southern Brittany to retire in about 10 years time.
 We want to live near the sea on the Gulf of Marbling, which reminds me of Ireland.
 The wine, oysters and food are cheaper than in Ireland or Denmark, and the weather is invariably warmer and drier too.
-On the other hand, we might well move to Schull in west Cork or Kinsale in Co Kerry where I've had many a laugh and the old Gaelic character in me comes alive.
+On the other hand, we might well move to Schull in west Cork or Kinsale in Co Cork where I've had many a laugh and the old Gaelic character in me comes alive.

 Do the Irish fit in well there?